akansha1104/8-weeks-SQL-challenges/Data Mart/README.md

  ## 📩 Business Task

- Danny embarked upon a new venture of online supermrket that specialises in  fresh produce and is named as DATA MART.
+ Danny embarked upon a new venture of online supermarket that specialises in  fresh produce and is named as DATA MART.
 After running international operations for his online supermarket, Danny is asking for support to analyse his sales performance.
 In June 2020 - large scale supply changes were made at Data Mart.
 All Data Mart products now use sustainable packaging methods in every single step from the farm all the way to the customer.

 Danny needs help to quantify the impact of this change on the sales performance for Data Mart and it’s separate business areas.

 The key business question to be answered are following--